lcdm-uiuc/accy570-fa16/Week13/lesson2.md

-# Week X Lesson 2 #
+# Week 13 Lesson 2 #
-## XYZ ##
+## Pandas and Databases ##

-In this lesson you will learn about XZYZ
+In this lesson, you will learn how to work with a SQL based database by using the Pandas Python library.
+Pandas simplifies many data tasks by hiding details that are not relevant for many projects.
+In this case, Pandas can hide many of the database interaction mechanisms to allow one to easily query, update, or insert new data into an existing database.

 ###Objectives ###

-By the end of this lesson, you will:
+By the end of this lesson, you will be able to:

-- Know
-- Know
+- Understand the basic concepts involved in using a Pandas DataFrame to interact with a database.
+- Understand how to query data by using Pandas.
-- Understand
+- Understand how to update data by using Pandas.
+- Understand how to use Pandas to create and populate new database tables.

 ### Time Estimate ###